yunnanpl/gps_tracker_parser_relay/README.md

 * 6650000xxxx
   * send location at least once a day, on given time
   * xxxx means HHMM (hours and minutes )
+  * INFO this does not seem to work on mine ST-915L

 Other functions:
 * RCONF